revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 ---

-21. Convert the follwing Anonymous class code into Lambda expresssion.
+21. Convert the following Anonymous class code into Lambda expresssion.

  ``` java